Stock futures point to further declines

 Hong Kong’s Hang Seng dropped 2 percent.

-In Europe, London’s FTSE opened down 0.4 percent, Germany’s DAX traded lower 0.8 percent and France’s CAC fell 0.5 percent.
+In Europe, London’s FTSE traded down 0.6 percent, Germany’s DAX traded 1.3 percent lower and France’s CAC fell 1 percent.

 Several retailers will report results on Tuesday, including Lowe’s, Target, Best Buy, TJX and Kohl’s ahead of the opening bell, with Gap and Foot Locker reporting after the closing bell.